elmcraft/elmcraft.org/content/faqs/html-lazy-not-working.md

 ---
 type: page
 title: Why is my use of Html.Lazy not working?
-description: We explore some common gotcha's for Html.Lazy
+description: We explore some common gotcha's for Html.Lazy in Elm
 published: true
 status: seedling
+authors: "@supermario"
+editors: "@jfmengels"
 ---

 <tldr>tl;dr: You're likely recreating the values or view function on each render.</tldr>